amf71/cloneMap/README.md

 ## Description

 A function to map the distribution of somatic clones in sample or set of samples, accounting for the clone size(s), *ie* the Cancer Cell Fraction (CCF), and phylogenetic relationships between clones.
-Clone positions are semi-randomised in the plot while maintaining the two formally descrbied factors.
+Clone positions are semi-randomised in the plot while maintaining the two formally described factors.

 ## Installation